-There are three different types of multipolar Q magnets to choose from…
+Q Magnets offer four different types of multipolar magnets to choose from…

-What they all have in common (and what sets them apart from common bipolar magnets) are interpole boundaries that produce steep magnetic field gradients.
-This is where the research suggests the main pain relieving and tissue healing properties of a static magnetic field reside.
+What sets them apart from common bipolar magnets are the alternating pole boundaries that produce steep magnetic field gradients.
+This is where, the research suggests the main pain relieving and tissue healing properties of a static magnetic field resides.

 The research clearly shows that Quadrapolar magnets have physiological effects that are not shared with your common bipolar magnets.